2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Theory

 \subsection{Vector-field guidance}

-Both our LPP and PF units use vector-field guidance (VFG) signals to ensure accurate path tracking.
-The concept of VFG originated from unmanned aerial vehicle control \citep{nelson2006vector} and is visually represented in Figure \ref{fig:VFG}.
+Both our LPP and PF units use VFG signals to ensure accurate path tracking.
+The concept of VFG originated from unmanned aerial vehicle control \citep{nelson2006vector} and is \rdd{visualized} in Figure \ref{fig:VFG}.
 The objective is to establish a vector field that guides the vessel back to its intended path, with the steepness of the field determined by a proportional gain parameter, denoted as $k > 0$.
 When given two consecutive waypoints, $P_k$ and $P_{k+1}$, the angle from $P_k$ to $P_{k+1}$ in the global frame $\{n\}$ is denoted as $\chi_{P_k}$.
 The vessel's cross-track and along-track errors are denoted as $y_e$ and $x_e$ respectively.
 Computation details for these quantities can be found in \citet[Chapter 12.4]{fossen2021handbook}.

-Based on this information, the VFG method defines the desired course of the vessel as $\chi_d = \chi_{P_k} - \chi^\infty \frac{2}{\pi} \arctan(k \cdot y_e)$, where $\chi^\infty \in \left(0, \frac{\pi}{2}\right]$.
+\rdd{T}he VFG method defines the desired course of the vessel as $\chi_d = \chi_{P_k} - \chi^\infty \frac{2}{\pi} \arctan(k \cdot y_e)$, where $\chi^\infty \in \left(0, \frac{\pi}{2}\right]$.
 In this study, we set $\chi^\infty = \frac{\pi}{2}$, effectively reducing the guidance mechanism to a proportional line-of-sight guidance law \citep{fossen2014uniform}.
 The formulation introduces a course error, $\chi_e = \chi_d - \chi$, which represents the deviation between the desired course and the actual course of the ship, $\chi$. \rd{To address sudden changes in the desired course when a waypoint is passed, we adopt the approach proposed by \cite{paulig2023robust} and redefine the desired course to allow for a weighted transition between the current and subsequent path segments, resulting in smoother course adjustments.
 In particular, we set:}

 where $d(P_k, P_{k+1})$ represents the Euclidean distance between waypoints $P_k$ and $P_{k+1}$.